You’ve probably heard people say, “the money is in the list.”

 What does this mean?

-In online marketing, an email list is the best form of communicating with your customers.
-Even though social media gets a lot of attention, the most valuable digital channel is email.
+This is the best form of communicating with your customers.
+Even though social media gets a lot of attention, the most valuable digital channel is building your email list for free.

 Study after study has shown that email beats out every other form of online marketing in terms of ROI.